 The CMC team works with diverse monitoring groups across the region, many of which are already collecting water quality data!
-For any existing and active monitoring groups, the CMC team will review current methods manuals and quality assurance procedures in order to designate a tier and integrate the group’s data into the Chesapeake Data Explorer.
-During this review the CMC service provider compares a group’s monitoring protocols against the CMC approved methods using a dichotomous key and provides feedback.
+For any existing and active monitoring groups, we will review current methods manuals and quality assurance procedures in order to designate a tier and integrate the group’s data into the Chesapeake Data Explorer.
+During this review we compare a group’s monitoring protocols against the CMC approved methods using a dichotomous key rubric and provide feedback.

 These minimum requirements must be met in order for data to be assigned a tier level and entered into the Chesapeake Data Explorer:

-Monitoring programs are evaluated based on the following basic criteria to establish a tier level:
+Monitoring programs are evaluated based on the following basic quality assurance procedures to establish a tier level: